-Home > Blogs > Critical Care > Difference Between ICU and CCU
+Home > Blogs > Critical Care > CCU Vs. ICU In A Hospital

-There are several definitions for “CCU” when used in hospital jargon.
-It is referred to as a critical care unit, similar to an ICU.
+When used in hospital jargon, “CCU” has several definitions.
+It is called a critical care unit, similar to an ICU.
 A cardiac care unit, a specialist facility for people with heart conditions, is another name for a CCU.

-Patients who need around-the-clock attention are treated in specialized intensive care, critical care, or cardiac care units.
+Patients who need around-the-clock attention are treated in specialised intensive care, critical care, or cardiac care units.

 The cardiac care unit is often called a critical care unit or CCU.
-Patients with cardiac arrest, unstable angina, or other heart diseases requiring prompt medical treatment are housed in this specialty ward.
+Patients with cardiac arrest, unstable angina, or other heart diseases requiring prompt medical treatment are housed in this speciality ward.

 For medical care, a cardiac care unit may be required if you have: